Gary B. Smith Sells 3,750 Shares of Ciena Co. (NYSE:CIEN) Stock

 Ciena Co.
-(NYSE:CIEN) CEO Gary B. Smith sold 3,750 shares of the business’s stock in a transaction on Tuesday, June 22nd.
-The shares were sold at an average price of $57.64, for a total transaction of $216,150.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+(NYSE:CIEN) CEO Gary B. Smith sold 3,750 shares of the stock in a transaction that occurred on Tuesday, June 22nd.
+The stock was sold at an average price of $57.64, for a total transaction of $216,150.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.

 Gary B. Smith also recently made the following trade(s):